din/compose/README.md

 }
 ```

+All instances of `DynamicComponent` manage their memory automatically.
+That means, when you present it via the router, or inside a sheet, the underlying component will be deallocated as soon as it goes out of scope.
+For example, for sheet presentation, it will be deallocated as soon as sheet is dismissed.
+For router push/pop navigation, the component will be deallocated as soon as the component is popped from the router.

 > ❗️ If you try to navigate to dynamic component before it has been created, you will get an assertion failure and a crash.
-The component must always be created with `create(_:)` method and destroyed with `destroy()` method on a `DynamicComponent` instance.
+The component must always be created with `create(_:)` method on a `DynamicComponent` instance.

+> ❗️ Keep in mind that all observers of all emitters are destroyed automatically when the component goes out of scope.
+When it disappears, all observers you setup in the `observers` computed property are cancelled.

-#### <a name='LifecycleEmitters-1'></a>Lifecycle Emitters
+#### <a name='LifecycleEmitters'></a>Lifecycle Emitters

 `DynamicComponent` provides two lifecycle emitters:

 - `didCreate` is invoked as soon as dynamic component was created.
 - `didDestroy` is invoked as soon as dynamic component was destroyed.

-Lifecycle emitters for `DynamicComponent` instances are used much more rarely because the developer usually controls the lifecycle of dynamic components manually.
+### <a name='InstanceComponent'></a>`InstanceComponent`

+While `DynamicComponent` allows only one component to be created, there are cases where it might be necessary to create any number of dynamic components.
+This might be useful, for example, to display infinite number of nested components. `InstanceComponent` works similarly to `DynamicComponent`, but allows having infinite number of components created instead.
+The `InstanceComponent` instance manages memory of all underlying components—all underlying components are automatically destroyed when they go out of scope.

 ## <a name='Services'></a>Services